Stock swings may signal bull run is in its last throes

 Other examples of the high volatility abound.
 The Dow jumped 421 points last Thursday, marking its biggest daily rise this year.
 That took gains over the Wednesday and Thursday to more than 700 points, its sixth biggest two-day rally in history.

-This surge was fueled by the Fed, which said last Wednesday it would remain "patient" in keeping interest rates ultra-low, and followed a stomach-churning fall the week before.
+This surge was fuelled by the Fed, which said last Wednesday it would remain "patient" in keeping interest rates ultra-low, and followed a stomach-churning fall the week before.

 In the week ending Dec.
 12, the S&P fell 3.5 percent, breaking a run of seven weekly gains and recording its biggest weekly loss since May 2012.